rspinti/River_bifurcation/README.md

 - Created runoff grids using a water balance that included precip, PET, ET, and soil moisture
   - ET losses not allowed to exceed precip
 - Used a regression to develop an unit runoff equation

+## July 28, 2020
+Two bugs were found in the code this week.
+There are duplicate hydrosequence values because multiple dams lie on the same flowline.
+To account for this, we will only report the largest DamID of the duplicates.
+We will sum the storage of all the dams and add the total number of duplicates to the number of dams upstream.
+The second bug was that the Fragment index is a list of values, not a list of the IDs.

+We will filter out coastlines because we do not want to worry about what happens when the downstream flowline is a coastline.
+We also decided to keep zero storage values, so we can turn those on and off for comparison.

+We determined that we need to discuss what metrics and indices we want to include in our analysis.